Browse our guides or talk to our team.

 Silos are more common in large companies because the larger the company, the harder it is to communicate.
 Silos often start when employees develop a greater sense of loyalty to their individual team or department than that of the organization as a whole.
 This clique-oriented culture makes collaboration outside core teams more challenging.

 That said, silos don't start with teams or individuals — it begins at the top.
 If management doesn't actively encourage cross-functional and organization-wide learning, they lay the foundation for these silos.
 When a culture of communication and transparency is fostered by management, it will continue to trickle down to the rest of the organization.

 Silo formation is the result of a lack of communication.
 To avoid it, teams must focus on continuously improving the way they loop each other in.
 That’s easier said than done!
 A culture of communication needs to start from the very top if there is any hope of it becoming part of the foundation of the company.

 There are more issues to solve, more team members involved, and large-scale goals.
 Creative solutions like forums, cross-functional teams and events, or rotational programs within the company can help connect people across larger organizations.

-Though it's more common in larger companies (purely because of numbers) silo mentality can happen to anyone.
-Where size does make a difference, though, is based on how far into the silo mentality you are.
+Though it's more common in larger companies (purely because of numbers), silo mentality can happen to anyone.
+Where size does make a difference, though, is based on how dug into silos you are.